stitchdata/docs/_integration-schemas/facebook-ads/campaigns.md

       - name: "id"
         type: "string"
         primary-key: true
+        foreign-key: true
         description: "The ID of an ad associated with the campaign."
-        foreign-key: true
+        table: "ads"
 ---